lorgam/spacecolon/README.md

 ## DEVELOPMENT
 Check the wiki for more info

+### Development options
+For debugging the project clone the repository and open the file index.html with your browser.
+If you want to use other options as generating distribution files or executing tests execute `npm install`.

+### Development options

+#### Production version
+Execute `npm run build`, the distribution files are in the dist folder, either copy this files into your server or open index.html with your browser.
+#### Testing
+Execute `npm run test`

 ## HISTORY
 03/25/2019 For now is just a map generated with perlin noise.